 Sickness, infection and inflammation can affect your blood glucose.
 People often see their blood sugars rise when they are sick.
 This is because your body may need more food to recover from illness.
 You may also lose your appetite while your body takes some downtime to heal.

-Feel free to take a break from testing your blood glucose and follow your regular eating routine when you’re sick.
+Feel free to take a break from testing your blood glucose and follow your regular eating routine when sick.
 Listen to your appetite signals and eat when hungry.
 You can always pick back up where you left off with Data-Driven Fasting once you recover.

 8.6 Is My Blood Glucose Meter Accurate?